 This is “Vandy One”, Air Test and Evaluation Squadron VX-4, NAS Pt Mugu, California, USA, 1991.

 This squadron examined the air-to-air missile mainly.
-The fourth squadron is disestablished and merged it with other units and now VX-9.
+The fourth squadron is disestablished and merged with other units and now VX-9.
 Now all F-14 themselves retired.

-There are many divided parts for 1/144 scale, as the vertical tail, air intake, and the engine nozzle.
+There are many divided parts for the 1/144 scale, as the vertical tail, air intake, and the engine nozzle.
 I think this is a precise model.

 Weapons are AIM-9 Sidewinder x 2, AIM-54 Phoenix x 2, AIM-7 Sparrow x 2, drop tank x 2.
 This would be sufficient.